MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/BareMetal/MT3620_RTApp_BareMetal_GPIO/README.md

 ### Description

 This sample demonstrates how to use GPIO on an MT3620 real-time core.

-- It provides access to one of the LEDs on the MT3620 development board using GPIO.
+- It provides the access to one of the LEDs on the MT3620 development board using GPIO.
-- It uses a button to change the blink rate of the LED.
+- A button is used to change the blink rate of the LED.

-It runs directly on one of the MT3620 real-time cores(M4) instead of the high-level core(A7).
 Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites